ssi-dk/cs_tools/README.md

 chewieSnake must be installed and available as a command.
 In a dev environment, the preferred way is by using the Mamba package manager - see chewieSnake install instructions.

-## How to use this repo
-- Check out this repo somewhere on your filesystem.
+Also check out this repo somewhere on your filesystem.

+## Basic installation
-- Copy the folder config.template as a new folder outside of the repo; call it f. ex. 'cs', so 'cp -r config.template ../cs'.
+Copy the folder config.template as a new folder outside of the repo; call it f. ex. 'cs', so 'cp -r config.template ../cs'.
-This folder will contain species-specific subfolders which will contain everything related to that species: config, schemas, sample list, output, etc.
+This folder will be the top-level chewieSnake config folder.
+It will contain species-specific subfolders which will contain all config specific the that species.

+## Config for one species
+- cd to the the species-specific subfolder you want to use (for instance, Salmonella_enterica).
+If the folder for the species does not exist, create it by copying the Salmonella_enterica subfolder with all its contents.
-- For each species you want to run chewieSnake on, download an allele scheme and place it beneath cs/(species)/schemes.
+- For each allele scheme you want to use for this species, download the scheme scheme and place it beneath cs/(species)/schemes.
 Some schemes can be found here: https://seafile.bfr.berlin/d/b4a619b12db14c5eab74/
-- For each species, edit config.sh so that is has the correct parameters.
-The file will be read by the script run_chewiesnake.sh
+- Edit config.sh so that is has the correct parameters.
+The file will be read by the script run_chewiesnake.sh.
+Check that the parameters are set correctly by running:

+source config.sh
+echo $SPECIES
+echo $SCHEME
+echo $PRODIGAL
+echo $OUTPUT

 ## Prepare sample list
 maintain_sample_list.py is a script for creating and maintaining sample lists for chewieSnake.